rajatprat/GATE-Stats/conditional-expectation.md

-means the expected value of `X` without any additional information.
+means the expected value of $X$ without any additional information.

 Whereas,